Establishing agile ways of working sustainably

 Phase 5: Continuous Improvement - Regular evaluation and adaptation of agile practices

-"Agile transformation is not an end in itself, but a strategic means of sustainably increasing the adaptability and innovative capacity of organizations.
+"Agile transformation is not an end in itself, but a strategic means of sustainably increasing the adaptability and effective capacity of organizations.
 True success is demonstrated not in the perfect application of methods, but in measurable business outcomes and improved customer satisfaction."

 Asan Stefanski